11329ICERobotics/11329-2022-repo/README.md

  * Changes in the Android SDK, JDK and build tool requirements (minsdk=19, java 1.7, build tools 23.0.3).
  * Standardized units in analog input.
  * Cleaned up code for existing analog sensor classes.
- * setChannelMode and getChannelMode were REMOVED from the DcMotorController class.
+ * setChannelMode and getChannelMode were REMOVED from the DcMotorExController class.
 This is important - we no longer set the motor modes through the motor controller.
- * setMode and getMode were added to the DcMotor class.
+ * setMode and getMode were added to the DcMotorEx class.
  * ContinuousRotationServo class has been added to the FTC SDK.
  * Range.clip() method has been overloaded so it can support this operation for int, short and byte integers.
  * Some changes have been made (new methods added) on how a user can access items from the hardware map.